tooth2/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project
-In order to estimate the state of a moving object, the Kalman filter algorithm from statistical control theory is introduced.
-Common application applying Kalman filter algorithm is for control of vehicles, aircraft, spacecraft or dynamically positioned ships of interest.
-However, Kalman filter is based on linear quadratic estimation which lacks of non-linearity.
-In order to adopt non-linearity with noisy Lidar(laser) and Radar sensor measurements, this project implemented Extend Kalman Filter,a.k.a EKF, for vehicle control.
-EKF is considered de facto standard in the theory of nonlinear state estimation, navigation systems and GPS.
+In order to estimate the state of a moving object, the Kalman filter algorithm from statistical control theory is introduced and designed around 1960 for aerospace guidance applications.
+However, Kalman filter is based on linear quadratic estimation which lacks of relevant non-linearity in real-world problems.
+In order to adopt non-linearity with Lidar(laser) and Radar sensor measurements in the context of current self-driving car, this project implemented Extend Kalman Filter,a.k.a EKF, for vehicle control.
+EKF adapted multivariate Taylor-series expansions to linearize.
+However, if the initial estimate of the state is wrong, or if the process is modeled incorrectly, the filter may quickly diverge.
+Despite of drawbacks, EKF is considered de facto standard in the theory of nonlinear state estimation, navigation systems and GPS.

 ### Main source code
 1. FusionEKF.cpp, FusionEKF.h,
 2. kalman_filter.cpp, kalman_filter.h,